 Jesus was a healer.
 His example calls us to provide care and support for one another through the peaks and valleys of our lives.

-The Caring Congregation offers guidance on the best Christian practices to help people move through life’s challenges.
-The ministry of Congregational Care is based on a team approach that includes both pastors and laity (serving as Congregational Care Ministers or CCMs) working together to support the congregation and community.
+The Caring Congregation (TCC) offers guidance on the best Christian practices to help people move through life’s challenges.
+Our method of care is based on a team approach that empowers both pastors and laity (serving as Congregational Care Ministers or CCMs) working together to support the congregation and community.